Leicester Archives: Anti war

 again the point that state bans work against the workers movement has

-been illustrated.
 On the national day of action, 31 October campaigners

 protested outside a police station and went on an impromptu,